Find Affordable College Courses

 $2,830 Average Tuition & Fees

-Broward College came in at #9 in this year’s edition of the Best Value Health Professions Schools in Florida ranking.
+Broward College landed the #9 spot in the 2023 rankings for the best value health professions programs.
 BC is a fairly large public school located in the city of Fort Lauderdale.

 In-state tuition fees for undergraduate students at BC are $2,830 per year.
 Health Professions majors at BC take out an average of $13,274 in student loans while working on their egree.